MiahDrao97/iter_z/README.md

 _ = iter.reduce(iter_z.autoSum(u8)); // 6
 ```

-Here are the underlying contexts generated.
+Here are the underlying contexts generated:

 ### Auto Comparer
 This generated context is intended to be used with `orderBy()` or `toSortedSliceOwned()`.